secretstartups/handbook/content/handbook/it/guides/nira/_index.md

 ![auditaccess.png](./auditaccess.png)

-## How to view the Audit log
+## How to view historical actions

-> The “Audit log” area captures all the actions you have taken in Nira.
+> The “Action History” area captures all the actions you have taken in Nira.
 Here you can see what changes you made and more details about those changes.

-1. From the Protect access area, click the clipboard icon in the left navigation.
+1. From the Items area, click the clipboard icon in the left navigation.
 1. Here, you will see all entries of actions you have taken in Nira.
 You can view more details about a specific action by clicking an individual entry from the list.
 1. Clicking on an entry will open up a panel on the right side of the interface with more details about the action that was taken.

 ## Concepts and Terminology

-### Protect access area definitions
+### Items area definitions

-> The “Protect access” area is where you can review all Google Workspace items you own and make changes to them as well as search and filter.
+> The “Items” area is where you can review all Google Workspace items you own and make changes to them as well as search and filter.

 ![image-2.png](./image-2.png)